 Businesses experiencing phishing attacks went up from 72 percent in 2017 to 86 percent, while viruses and other malware fell from 33 percent to 16 percent.
 Costs of data breaches have gone up, while 19 percent of those reported breaches lost money or data.

 Industry insiders have welcomed the findings, though it is worrying that the threats keep repeating and the cost of breaches continue to rise.
-Cyber-criminals and threats are constantly evolving, as is the landscape within which they operate, noted Jérôme Robert, director at cyber-security specialists directory Alsid.
+Cyber-criminals and threats are constantly evolving, as is the landscape within which they operate, noted Jérôme Robert, cyber-security specialist for active directory at Alsid.

 Ransomware is seen as a common threat these days and it is downplayed in the report, but daily headlines show how punishing it can be, he added.